Volcker Rule Summary

-This situation gave the banks with an investment banking arm an unfair competitive advantage over boring community banks and credit unions.
-As a result, these big banks bought up older ones and became too big to fail.
+This situation gave the banks with an investment banking arm an unfair competitive advantage over community banks and credit unions.
+As a result, big banks bought up smaller ones and became too big to fail.
+That’s when the failure of a bank would devastate the economy.
+A too-big-to-fail bank will likely need to be bailed out with taxpayer funds.too big to fail.
 That added another benefit.
 The banks knew the federal government would bail them out if anything went wrong.

 Banks had the taxpayers as a safety net as both depositors and a source of bailout funds.
 That's called a moral hazard.
 If things went well, bank stockholders and managers won.
 If they didn’t, taxpayers lost.

 Banks could lose $10 billion in profit, according to Standard & Poor's.
 In response to the Volcker Rule, Goldman Sachs reduced its risk-taking in 2011.
 That's when it closed Goldman Sachs Principal Strategies, a division that traded equities, and the Global Macro Proprietary Trading desk, which made risky trades with bonds, currencies and commodities.